Saved Results

 Useful internal links: CTS5 calculator and CTS5 guide.

-4.3 Oncotype DX: genomic recurrence score and chemotherapy-benefit context
+4.3 Oncotype DX: source-specific external-report context

 Oncotype DX reports a 21-gene Recurrence Score.
 The TAILORx trial clarified that many node-negative patients with intermediate scores do not benefit from chemotherapy, while younger patients at the higher end of the intermediate range may warrant more nuanced discussion.
 RxPONDER extended evidence to patients with 1-3 positive nodes and Recurrence Score 0-25, where menopausal status strongly affects interpretation.